pwintz/sharc/README.md

 # Getting Started

-SHARC is fully Dockerized, so installation only requires installing Docker, getting a Docker image, and creating a container from that image.
+SHARC is fully Dockerized, so installation only requires installing Docker, getting a Docker image, and starting a container from that image.
 The Docker container can be run three ways:

-- Non-interactive Docker
+- Dev-containers — Useful for developement of SHARC projects or SHARC itself.
+Dev containers allow developers to connect to a Docker container using VS Code and automatically persist changes to source code.
-- Interactive Docker
+- Interactive Docker — Useful for manually interacting with the Docker container in environments where dev containers are not supported or configured.
-- Dev-containers
+- Non-interactive Docker — Useful for automated running of simulations.

 <!--
 A document (either a webpage, a pdf, or a plain text file) explaining at a minimum: